MP-Gadget/MP-Gadget/README.rst

 On a common PC/Linux system, refer to your package vendor how to install gsl and gsl-devel.

-You need an Options.mk file.
-A good first default is Options.mk.example .
+If you wish to perform compile-time customisation (to, eg, change optimizations or use different compilers), you need an Options.mk file.
+A good first default with documentation is Options.mk.example:
-Copy Options.mk.example to Options.mk

 .. code:: bash